Our Story

 Dave Petterson, Winemaker

+He eventually met his wife Emily, whose family owned Panther Creek Cellars at the time, where he began to help working harvests in the cellar and ultimately joined their winemaking team full-time as Assistant Winemaker in 2003.
 In 2007, Dave met the McClintock family, owners of Vista Hills Vineyard.
-He began working for them as the General Manager/Winemaker as they grew from a vineyard to a winery featuring a new wine label, tasting room, wine club, and wholesale program.
+He began making wine from their estate and serving as the General Manager as they grew from a vineyard to a winery featuring a new wine label, tasting room, wine club, and wholesale program.

 Sustainability

-We work to protect local water systems, maintain forested areas, and provide safe wildlife corridors and bird habitats.
+Those practices also work to protect local water systems, maintain forested areas, and provide safe wildlife corridors and bird habitats.

-Beyond environmental stewardship, we provide fair wages, healthcare, and safe working conditions for all, aiming to foster genuine equity within the wine community.
+Beyond supporting environmental stewardship, we provide fair wages, healthcare, and safe working conditions for all, aiming to foster genuine equity within the wine community.

 Our Wines